Home | Neues | Shopping | Bibliothek | Download | Hilfe | Support | |

 10.4.
 Molecular model of memory comprising elements of the SuperMemo theory

 11.1.
-Formulation of the problem of intermittent learning
+Formulation of the problem of intermittent learning12.
+A vision of modern education based on SuperMemo

 11.2.
 Solution to the problem of intermittent learning